Services & Organisation Committee - June 2024

 So since 2022, have many suppliers dropped off the list?

 We've lost a couple, sorry.
-We've lost a couple where they've just become inactive, and there could still be one or two more that might drop off.
-For example, we haven't heard from some suppliers that we haven't engaged with regularly, like Evans Painting, for example, and it could be that they've put up stumps and will become inactive as well.
-And we're able to turn on and off within the Ben and Pam elite portal that we use for procurement as they become inactive, so that is a good chance.
+Where they've just become inactive and there could still be one or two more that might drop off.
+For example, we haven't heard from some suppliers that we haven't engaged with regularly.
+Evans painting, for example.
+And it could be that they've put up stubs and will become inactive as well.
+And we're able to turn them on and off within the benefit and portal that we use for procurement as they become inactive.
+So that is a good chance.

-And there's a lot of support and interest in keeping the money local.
-Absolutely, yeah.
-So can you give us some indication of how many of these suppliers? are from the Noosa Shire?
+There's a lot of support and interest in keeping the money low.
+Local.
+So can you give us some indication of how many of these suppliers are from the Noosa Shire?

 Yeah, I think there's about 40 suppliers that are Noosa LGA.
-And then there's a good proportion that are also Sunshine Coast of Gympie.
-So I think we're looking at 41% Noosa.
-And then when you include Sunshine Coast in Gympie, you're looking at about 82, which is a pretty good turnout really.
-A lot of what we probably do have more than what we need is electrical plumbing. plumbing and the like.
+And then there's a good proportion that are also Sunshine Coast so I think we're looking at 41% Noosa.
+And then when you include Sunshine Coast and Gympie, you're looking at about 82.
+Which is a pretty good turnout really.
+A lot of them, what would probably do have more than what we need is electrical plumbing and the like.
 And so it's still identified within this ROPS when we go out to market that we'll always prefer to use local suppliers.
-It makes sense to these trades to be engaging directly with local suppliers as opposed
+It makes sense to these trades to be engaging directly with local suppliers as opposed to going further afield, unless there's a specialised need.

-And given the, you know, we've stretched our capabilities through the organisation because we have such a large program going forward, how does this then help your staff, you know, do their job when we've got, like, this pre-approval list?
+Thank you.
+And given the.
+You know, we've stretched our capabilities through the organisation because we have such a large program going forward.
+How does this then help your staff, know, do their job when we've got, like, this pre-approval list?
 What's the benefits back to them?

 I think it comes down to the value of projects and works.
-So some of the procurement levels, we don't have to go out necessarily for a tender process, like a full body tender process, we can respond pretty quickly in that fashion.
+So some of the procurement levels, we don't have to go out necessarily for a tender process, like a full-body tender process.
+We can respond pretty quickly in that fashion.
 An example of that would be a recent problem we had with Coolabah Drive.
-So it's quite a significant repair, but we were able to use this process to speedily activate and... speedily activate and respond so and it gives keeps it with a local contractor in the Shire as well so and those expertise.
+So it's quite a recipe we can prepare.
+We're able to use this process to speedily activate and respond.
+And it keeps it with the local contractor in the Shire as well.
+So, and those expertise.

-3G of the local government regulation 2012.
-The purpose of discussing the potential commercial negotiations in relation to item 7.1 to build the Eumundi-Noosa Road landfill transfer station operation by Noosa Council.
+Thank you.
+That the meeting be closed to the public pursuant to section 254J 3G of the local labour.
+The purpose of discussing the potential commercial negotiations in relation to item 7.1 to deal with the Eumundi-Noosa Road landfill Transfer Station, operation by Noosa Council.

 Related Noosa Council Meetings